-Social media are not to be used by council members as mechanisms for conducting official city business other than to informally communicate with the public.
-Examples of business that may not be conducted through social media include: making policy decisions, official public noticing, and discussing confidential City matters that have not been approved for release to the public.
-Council members' social media site(s) should contain links directing users back to the City's official website for in-depth information, forms, documents, or online services necessary to conduct official city business.
+Social media are not to be used by Council Members as mechanisms for conducting official city business other than to informally communicate with the public.
+Examples of business that may not be conducted through social media include making policy decisions, official public noticing, and discussing confidential City matters that have not been approved for release to the public.
+Council Members' social media site(s) should contain links directing users back to the City's official website for in-depth information, forms, documents, or online services necessary to conduct official city business.

-owned account or personal account, that is related to City business, constituents or the general public, and a site's listing of "friends" or
+Content maintained in a social media format, whether on a cityowned account or personal account, that is related to City business, including communication between an individual Elected Official and constituents or the general public, and a site's listing of "friends" or "followers," may be considered a public record subject to disclosure and retention under the state Public Records Laws.